sebastianbergmann/phpunit-documentation-english/src/test-doubles.rst

 flexible enough to be used inside any testing framework out there with minimal effort".

-PHPUnit has built-in support for using Prophecy to create test doubles.
+PHPUnit has out-of-the-box support for using Prophecy to create test doubles.
 However, as of PHPUnit 8.5.29 you have to add a dependency on ``phpspec/prophecy`` to your project's ``composer.json`` file if you install PHPUnit using Composer.